concrete5cojp/concrete5-855-pagetype-default-patch/README.md

 If you need some technical assistance, you can use our technical services.
 Please email us at info [at] concrete5.co.jp.

+## Tested on

+This patch was tested on the following Concrete CMS

+- 8.5.2
+- 8.5.5

 # Changelog